 Untouchability, exclusion and discrimination are deeply rooted in our system, and patriarchy backed by religious fundamentalism amplifies this, despite literacy and awareness programs that exist in the country.
-When left unchecked, this influences policies, programmes and public funds for services in terms of access, allocation and choices made available.
+When left unchecked, this influences policies, programmes and public funds for services in terms of access, reproductive health, allocation and choices made available.

 If we examine the current state of sexual and reproductive health in India, we find the same premise as above reflected in the course of its design and implementation.
 Gender issues are not limited to violence (domestic, sexual crimes etc) or markets alone (wage gap, unpaid care work etc) but operate through such everyday norms that contribute to the larger issue of health and equity.